Use an Architecture

 date, with a responsible person who is accountable for the resolution.

 This should be regularly tracked and updated as necessary.
-These project snapshots provide the heartbeat for

 management attention.
 While the period may vary, the forcing function needs to